truewebber/swift-protoparser/NEXT_SESSION_INSTRUCTIONS.md

 4. **Testing & Validation** (ongoing) → Maintain quality standards

 ### **Recommendation**:
-**Start with Option A (DescriptorBuilder Implementation)** as it's the most critical missing piece.
-Without it, the library doesn't fulfill its core business requirements.
+**Start with Option A (Complete DescriptorBuilder Implementation)** to finish the partially implemented module.
+Focus on EnumDescriptorBuilder and ServiceDescriptorBuilder which have the lowest coverage and are essential for full functionality.

 ---

 ## 🏆 **Development Goal**

-**Complete the missing 40% of library functionality** while maintaining the excellent quality standards established during the parsing pipeline development.
+**Complete the remaining 25% of library functionality** by finishing DescriptorBuilder implementation and integrating it into the public API.

-**Target**: Transform from "excellent parser" to "complete proto descriptor library" **Timeline**: Implement core missing components with comprehensive testing **Quality**: Maintain ≥94.09% coverage as non-negotiable requirement
+**Current Progress**: 75% complete (up from 60%) **Target**: Transform from "proto parser with basic descriptors" to "complete proto descriptor library" **Priority**: Focus on completing EnumDescriptorBuilder & ServiceDescriptorBuilder **Quality**: Achieve ≥90% overall coverage while finishing incomplete components